-Since over half of the money spent on your energy bills come from your boiler, it’s essential to look after it as well as you can.
-That’s where boiler cover comes in…
+Since over half of the money spent on your energy bills comes from your boiler, it’s essential to look after it as well as you can.
+That’s where the boiler cover comes in…

 Who needs boiler cover?

 You only need boiler cover if you own the property.
-If you rent, it’s your landlords responsibility.
+If you rent, it’s your landlord’s responsibility.

 Why should you consider boiler cover?

+Avoid BIG, unexpected costs when things go wrong.
 If unexpectedly needing to fork out hundreds or even thousands for a boiler repair or replacement would hurt you financially, boiler cover is recommended.

+Peace of mind.
 Sleep easy knowing that your property and your loved ones within it are covered, especially if you or anyone in your household would be considered vulnerable and prioritised if you were left without heating.

 With boiler cover, you’ll leave all of that to the professionals.
-Companies like PlusHeat do all of the vetting for you, so you can rest assured that any engineer sent to your property is appropriately qualified to carry out the works.
+Companies like PlusHeat do all of the vetting for you, so you can rest assured that any engineer sent to your property is appropriately qualified to carry out the work.

 Things to look out for when considering boiler cover

 - Does it include an annual boiler service?
 Sometimes you’ll need to pay extra for this.

-- Is there a limit to how many call outs you can have within a year?
+- Is there a limit to how many callouts you can have within a year?